Malwoiniak/text-visualization-with-Dash/README.md

 ## Setup
-Tu run this project, install dash with pip:
+To run this project, install dash with pip:

 `pip install dash==1.4.0`